Flood room status

 Waikato Regional Council flood and drainage schemes

-Our local operations staff will continue to monitor our flood and drainage schemes.
+Our local operations staff continue to monitor our flood protection and land drainage schemes.
+All our schemes are operational and ready for the next event.

-Please note, drainage schemes will take time to return to pre-event conditions.
-Rest assured our local operations staff are monitoring.
+Please note, drainage schemes will take time to return to the pre-event conditions.

 Waikato Regional Council telemetry